Occupational Therapy Career Opportunities

 The increasing elderly population is estimated to drive growth in the demand for occupational therapy services according to the US Department of Labor's Occupational Outlook Handbook.

-Employment of occupational therapists is expected to increase by 26 percent between 2008 and 2018, much faster than the average for all occupations.
+Employment of occupational therapists is projected to grow 29 percent from 2012 to 2022, much faster than the average for all occupations.
 The demand for occupational therapists should continue to rise as a result of the increasing number of individuals with disabilities or limited function who require therapy services.

 - Job opportunities include acute hospital, rehabilitation, and orthopedic settings.